Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 The template is split in two
 Nginx configuration files: `nginx.lua` and `nginx_kong.lua`.
-The former is minimalistic and includes the latter, which contains everything Kong requires to run.
+The former is minimal and includes the latter, which contains everything Kong requires to run.
 When `kong start` runs, right before starting Nginx, it copies these two files into the prefix directory, which looks like so: